MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 1. Data is initially extracted from many different source systems.
 In our case, this is:

-an SAP R3 System (EP1)
+- an SAP R3 System (EP1)
-an SAP BW system that sits on top of the SAP R3 System an external Business Workflow system called EFLOW additional excel files that contain additional business logic or report downloads from other software that is not yet automatically connected.
+- an SAP BW system that sits on top of the SAP R3 System
+- an external Business Workflow system called EFLOW
+- additional Excel files that contain additional business logic or report downloads from other software that is not yet automatically connected.

 2. Data is extracted from the SAP EP1 system and EFLOW system weekly into the company data lake.

-3.We can access the data from the data lake, BW, and Excel with the help of the Microsoft Azure Data Factory.
+3. We can access the data from the data lake, BW, and Excel with the help of the Microsoft Azure Data Factory.

 4. A data warehouse is set up in the Azure SQL Server that executes ETL functions and adds business logic where necessary.